PHP2560-Statistical-Programming-R/r-package-racecar/README.md

 We will create functions that easily complete the following tasks:

+Blain:
-Cleans/Merges csv files among laps - Blain
+Cleans/Merges csv files among laps
-Graph that looks at speed across GPS coordinates - Blain
+Graph that looks at speed across GPS coordinates

+Fuyu:
-Graph of RPM vs Speed - Fuyu
+Graph of RPM vs Speed
-Graph that compares lap speed - Fuyu
+Graph that compares lap speed
-Graph that compares speed among driver - Fuyu
+Graph that compares speed among driver

+Jess:
-Histograms with engine RPM - Jess
+Histograms with engine RPM
-Graphs of throttle position - Jess
+Graphs of throttle position
-Graphs of braking pattern - Jess
+Graphs of braking pattern